windmill-labs/windmilldocs/blog/2023-07-31-supabase-partnership/index.md

 - It has a long track record of being used at scale.
 - It’s the database of choice for transactional workloads, which is a great fit for scripts, flows or apps that require near-instant responses to queries.

-## Supabase made it extremely easy to build incremental services
+## Supabase makes it easy to build incremental services

 <!-- RF to review -->

 The connection is made possible through [Supabase's OAuth integration](https://supabase.com/docs/guides/platform/oauth-apps/authorize-an-oauth-app).

 It feature helps you implement **Sign-in with Supabase** for your app, granting it full access to the [Management API](https://supabase.com/docs/reference/api/introduction) on behalf of users.
-Here's how it works:

-1. Redirect users to Supabase's authorization URL with necessary query parameters.
-2. After user consent, Supabase redirects back to your app with an authorization code.
-3. Exchange the code for access and refresh tokens by calling `POST https://api.supabase.com/v1/oauth/token`.
-4. Use the access token to access the Management API on behalf of the user.

-Ensure you handle token refresh and consider user access revocation for proper functionality.
-For more details, refer to [Supabase's authentication section](https://supabase.com/docs/reference/api/introduction#authentication).
+Concretely for us, it opens the door for endless possibilities for our joint users.
+You could manually create databases from Supabase's table editor, add values from Windmill, check them on Supabase ... or the other way around.
+If storage is specific to Supabase and processing large quantities of data is Windmill's strength, for database editing, Windmill and Supabase Table Editor are highly complementary and not exclusive.